 The Seminar is organized in partnership with the Auschwitz-Birkenau State Museum and the UN’s Joint Office of the Special Advisers on the Prevention of Genocide and the Responsibility to Protect.
 Each week-long program brings together twenty to twenty-five government officials from at least fifteen States ranging from at-risk, in crisis, and post conflict States, to donor countries and those inactive in the international human rights arena.
 The Seminar welcomes participants who have professional responsibilities in relevant areas, including atrocity prevention, human rights, international criminal justice, among others.

 The location of the Global Lemkin Seminar at the former Nazi Concentration and Extermination Camp of Auschwitz-Birkenau in Oświęcim, Poland, allows participants to immerse themselves both emotionally and intellectually in the topic of genocide.
 Through the “power of place,” we provide our participants with the opportunity to make a personal investment and commitment to the field of genocide prevention.
 AIPR has learned from previous experience that only when there is this emotional connection does the motivation to act stay with our participants when they return home.
-Following the Seminar, alumni become members of the 2PREVENT community, AIPR’s growing network of more than 250 officials from more than 73 countries that have attended Lemkin Seminars.
+Following the Seminar, alumni become members of the 2PREVENT community, AIPR’s growing network of officials from countries around the globe who have attended Lemkin Seminars.
 Through continuous engagement with our alumni, AIPR offers ongoing capacity building programs for their institutions towards atrocity prevention policy development at the regional and national levels.

 Click here for the agendas, participant lists, instructor lists and photographs from previous Global Lemkin Seminars.